Gothic War (376–382): Peace and consequences

 Ricomer and Saturninus conducted the negotiations for the Romans and peace was declared on 3 October 382.
 By then, the Gothic commanders from Adrianople were gone; Fritigern, Alatheus and Saphrax are never again mentioned in the ancient histories and their ultimate fates are unknown.
 Speculation ranges from death in battle to overthrown as the price for peace.

-In the peace, the Romans recognized no overall leader of the Goths and the Goths were nominally incorporated into the Roman Empire.
-The Romans gained a military alliance with them as foederati: the Goths would be drafted into the Roman army and in special circumstances could be called upon to field full armies for the Romans.
+The peace was laid down in a treaty.
+The Goths recognized the authority of the Roman emperor and were nominally incorporated into the Roman Empire.
+In return they served as foederati: the Goths would be drafted into the Roman army and in special circumstances could be called upon to field full armies for the Romans.
 What differed from traditional Roman practice was that the Goths were given lands inside the Roman Empire itself, in the provinces of Scythia, Mœsia and possibly Macedonia, under their own authority and were not dispersed.
 This allowed them to stay together as a unified people with their own internal laws and cultural traditions.
 To seal the agreement, Theodosius threw the Goths a large feast.

 Themistius, a Roman orator and imperial propagandist, while acknowledging that the Goths could not be militarily defeated, sold the peace as a victory for the Romans who had won the Goths over to their side and turned them into farmers and allies.
 He believed that in time the barbarian Goths would become steadfast Romans themselves like the barbarian Galatians had before them.

 For just suppose that this destruction was an easy matter and that we possessed the means to accomplish it without suffering any consequences, although from past experience this was neither a foregone nor likely conclusion, nevertheless just suppose, as I said, that this solution lay within our power.
 Was it then better to fill Thrace with corpses or with farmers?
 To make it full of tombs or living men?
 To progress through a wilderness or a cultivated land?
 To count up the number of the slaughtered or those who till the soil?
 To colonize it with Phrygians and Bithynians perhaps, or to live in harmony with those we have subdued.